Frequently Asked Questions

 Columbia is a fun, medium sized town with a small community feel.
 You can find everything from an indie music scene, to posh down-town shopping, to weekly farmers markets.
 It has a little something for everyone, and it is easy to make Columbia feel like home.
 You can take a run on the Katy Trail, meet your friends for dinner on a patio at one of your favorite restaurants downtown, and enjoy a delicious dessert at one of Columbia’s delicious bakeries or ice cream shops.
 It is also home to multiple regionally know festivals, like Roots-N-Blues Jazz Festival and True/False Film festival.
 Columbia has even been ranked by livability.com as one of the best college towns to live in.
 Check out Wellness Resource Center’s website to “get to know Como.”

-Students wanting to participate in recruitment must sign up during the summer.
-Fraternity recruitment happens two weeks before school starts, and sorority recruitment is one week before school starts.
-Sororities and fraternities both have open recruitment.
-So students who do not participate in formal recruitment or rush can still join a Greek organization later on in the semester.
-Students are encouraged to participate in recruitment or rush even if they are not planning on joining a greek organization.
-It can be an amazing opportunity to meet new people and connect with other involved students on campus.
-Learn more about Greek life.
+Students wanting to participate in formal recruitment must sign up online early in the summer.
+Fraternity recruitment happens mid-summer, and sorority recruitment happens right before classes start.
+Sororities and fraternities both also have informal recruitment, so students who do not participate in formal recruitment may still have an opportunity to join later on in the semester.
+Students are encouraged to participate in recruitment even if they are not planning on joining a greek organization.
+It can be an amazing opportunity to meet new people and connect with other students on campus.
+Learn more about Fraternity & Sorority Life here.

 There is, quite literally, any number of ways to get involved on campus.
 One great way to start navigating all of the organizations on campus is to sign up for a consultation with an Involvement Ambassador.
 They can help you find organizations that meet your interests and can connect you with tons resources or events.
 You can also go to OrgSync, where there is information on the 750+ organizations on campus.
 Getting involved can increase the quality of your experience at Mizzou and help you find a community on campus that you can invest in.